mieubrisse/personal-writing/you-need-an-exobrain/post.md

 ---
 title: "You Need An Exobrain"
-subtitle: "Iron Man suits for your mind are now possible.
-Are you ready?"
+subtitle: "Ready for an Iron Man suit for your mind?"
 ---

 <!------------------------- REFERENCE LINKS BLOCK ----------------------------------->